petertaing/business-intelligent-project-machine-learning/README.md

 intelligence, data mining, and business analytics.
 Topics include classification, numeric prediction, clustering, association rule mining, recommender system, and social network analysis.

-By completing these projects, I learn (1) basic concepts, fundamental information theories and methodologies in business intelligence, (2) core techniques/algorithms for data analytics, including classification, prediction, clustering, association rule mining and advanced data mining techniques, and (3) hands on practices of major data mining techniques with real-world business applications.
+By completing these projects, I learned (1) basic concepts, fundamental information theories and methodologies in business intelligence, (2) core techniques/algorithms for data analytics, including classification, prediction, clustering, association rule mining and advanced data mining techniques, and (3) hands on practices of major data mining techniques with real-world business applications.
 This is